 - 1. Check out the relevant major.minor branch - 2.
 Remove any "rcX" and "+dev" from the Version field in META - 3.
-Update NEWS with the release notes - 4.
+Cherry-pick your NEWS update commit from main into this release branch.
+Resolve conflicts and get rid of news that reflect future releases. - 4.
 Build a release package as described above - 5.
 Tag and commit the updated NEWS and META so one can easily recompile this release from git - 6.
 Update the Version field to the next rc version and re-add "+dev" - 7.
 Commit - 8.
 Create the major.minor.micro release on GitHub from the associated tag